 Sinter belts are crucial in the steel industry, transporting materials through various production stages.
 With over 500,000 bars passing daily, detecting issues like ten missing bars is nearly impossible for the human eye.
 Such disturbances can cause belt deformation, reduced transport efficiency, and product quality degradation.
 Vision AI for predictive maintenance enables 24/7 monitoring with real-time alerts, automatically detecting missing or misaligned bars with precision.
 This early detection allows operators to act swiftly, preventing belt damage and minimizing production disruptions.
 By ensuring belt integrity, Vision AI maintains productivity and safeguards product quality, reducing costly delays or defects.

 Equipment Refractory wear and damage often go undetected until they result in critical failures, leading to costly unplanned shutdowns.
-Traditional inspection methods and manual monitoring lack real-time visibility, making it challenging to predict potential equipment failures.
+Traditional inspection methods and manual monitoring lack real-time visibility, making it challenging to predict potential machine failure.
 Visual AI platform with Infrared based monitoring enables real-time refractory monitoring of equipment such as, kilns, ladles, furnaces, and boilers, detecting early signs of wear, cracks, and hotspots.
 By enabling predictive maintenance in manufacturing industry to improve overall equipment effectiveness (OEE), minimize downtime, and extend refractory lifespan, ensuring long-term operational efficiency and reliability.

 Crushers play a critical role in cement plants, ensuring efficient material processing.
 However, blockages and breakdowns remain a major cause of unplanned downtime, often resulting from oversized rocks, improper material flow, and equipment overload.
 Implementing predictive maintenance in cement plants through Vision AI enables real-time monitoring of crushers by detecting rocks greater than 1 meter that could damage the crusher, triggering instant alerts to prevent failures.
 By leveraging condition-based maintenance, this AI-driven system enhances equipment reliability, reduces downtime, and optimizes overall plant efficiency.